Reduced Implication-bias Logic Loss for Neuro-Symbolic Learning: Empirical Study

+In the optimization process, the logic loss is calculated based on rules in the knowledge base and the training data, which includes both labeled and unlabeled data.
+The task-specific loss, on the other hand, is only calculated using the labeled data in the training set.

+Since this paper focuses on NeSy systems based on loss functions, we do not consider other types of NeSy systems.
+Additionally, we present a method that does not rely on any information from the knowledge base, which we refer to as ``Vanilla'' in the following table.
+More details about the experiments and their configurations can be found in the appendix.

-\subsection{Task1: Addition Equations}
+\subsubsection{Task 1 Addition Equations}

-Inspired by~\cite{MultiplexNet}, we construct a semi-supervised-like task, which uses a few labelled data and many unlabelled while well-structured data to train a machine learning model.
-More specifically, data are structured by addition equations as Fig.\ref{fig:add_exp}.
-This structure can not only be used in digital datasets but all datasets which have ten classes.
-In this experiment, we choose MNIST~\cite{deng2012mnist}, FashionMNIST~\cite{xiao2017fmnist} and CIFAR-10~\cite{krizhevsky2009cifar} as basic datasets, we will organize them as pictures shown in Fig.\ref{fig:add_exp}.
-Models used in MNIST/FMNIST are three-layers Multi-layer Perceptron (MLP), and in CIFAR-10 is ResNet9~\cite{he2016deep}.
-Task-specific loss in this task will be CrossEntropy.
+Inspired by~\citet{MultiplexNet}, we constructed a semi-supervised-like task that uses a small number of labeled data and a large amount of well-structured unlabeled data to train a machine learning model.
+Specifically, the data is structured by additive equations, as shown in \cref{fig:add_exp}.
+This structure can be applied to datasets with ten classes, not just digit datasets.
+In our experiments, we use MNIST~\citep{deng2012mnist}, FashionMNIST~\citep{xiao2017fmnist}, and CIFAR-10~\citep{krizhevsky2009cifar} as basic datasets, which we organize as illustrated in \cref{fig:add_exp}.
+We use three-layer Multi-layer Perceptron (MLP) models for MNIST/FashionMNIST and ResNet9~\citep{he2016deep} for CIFAR-10.
+The task-specific loss for this task is CrossEntropy.

-\paragraph*{Knowledge Base} Addition equations with four digits have $10\times 10 = 100$ rules.
+\bmhead{Knowledge Base} Addition equations with four digits have $10\times 10 = 100$ rules.
 For example, rules $5+2=07,5+3=08$ can be represented as: \begin{quote}

 \end{quote}